 You might also find that when you write the questions down and revisit them later, some of the questions just aren’t worth your time and effort to answer.
 Your desire to find answers to these questions might wear off after some time.

 You have to decide what is important enough or worth your time to analyze.
-Small decisions like what to eat, what to wear, and etc, don’t matter a whole lot.
+Small decisions like what to eat, what to wear, etc, don’t matter a whole lot.
 It’s not life and death, so I seldom waste my energy and time analyzing them anymore.
 To reduce overanalyzing, you can create a system to help you make these small decisions in advance.
 For example, I have a color system to help me decide what I wear each day.

 The whole point is not to stop thinking.